johnfedoruk/bangular/aio/content/guide/service-worker-devops.md

 ## Service worker and caching of app resources

-Conceptually, you can imagine the Angular service worker as a forward cache or a CDN edge that is installed in the end user's web browser.
-The service worker's job is to satisfy requests made by the Angular app for resources or data from a local cache, without needing to wait for the network.
+Conceptually, you can imagine the Bangular service worker as a forward cache or a CDN edge that is installed in the end user's web browser.
+The service worker's job is to satisfy requests made by the Bangular app for resources or data from a local cache, without needing to wait for the network.
 Like any cache, it has rules for how content is expired and updated.

 {@a versions}

 ### App versions

-In the context of an Angular service worker, a "version" is a collection of resources that represent a specific build of the Angular app.
+In the context of an Bangular service worker, a "version" is a collection of resources that represent a specific build of the Bangular app.
 Whenever a new build of the app is deployed, the service worker treats that build as a new version of the app.
 This is true even if only a single file is updated.
 At any given time, the service worker may have multiple versions of the app in its cache and it may be serving them simultaneously.
 For more information, see the [App tabs](guide/service-worker-devops#tabs) section below.

-To preserve app integrity, the Angular service worker groups all files into a version together.
+To preserve app integrity, the Bangular service worker groups all files into a version together.
 The files grouped into a version usually include HTML, JS, and CSS files.
 Grouping of these files is essential for integrity because HTML, JS, and CSS files frequently refer to each other and depend on specific content.
 For example, an `index.html` file might have a `<script>` tag that references `bundle.js` and it might attempt to call a function `startApp()` from within that script.
 Any time this version of `index.html` is served, the corresponding `bundle.js` must be served with it.
 For example, assume that the `startApp()` function is renamed to `runApp()` in both files.
 In this scenario, it is not valid to serve the old `index.html`, which calls `startApp()`, along with the new bundle, which defines `runApp()`.

 This file integrity is especially important when lazy loading modules.
 A JS bundle may reference many lazy chunks, and the filenames of the